 We have now commenced hostilities against them in consequence of their killing a great number of shepherds and stockmen, but afraid we shall never exterminate them, they have such an extensive mountainous country for them to flee from their pursuers.

 Responding to urging from settlers, Governor Darling declared martial law on 14 August 1824.
-Over the next four months, a vigorous military campaign was launched against the local Indigenous population resulting in the deaths of at least 100 Aborigines.
+Over the next four months, a vigorous military campaign was launched against the local First Nations people, resulting in at least 100 deaths.

-With resistance destroyed, the pass through the Blue Mountains allowed settlers to pour into the interior, and ultimately turned the Blue Mountains into a popular tourist destination.
+With resistance quelled, the pass through the Blue Mountains allowed settlers to pour into the interior, and ultimately turned the Blue Mountains into a popular tourist destination.